Nullspace-MC/CutefulCake/README.md

 * Allows you to see tps and mspt of server
 * No parameters

+`counter`
+* Allows you to see the content of a hopper counter
+* Parameters are the different wool colors
+* Cannot log without a parameter

 ### Commands added :

 | Command name | Description                                             |